GarretTomlin/NoteMystic/README.md

 ### Features
--[] Collaborative Notes: Share and build ideas in real-time with friends, colleagues, and study groups.
+- [ ] Collaborative Notes: Share and build ideas in real-time with friends, colleagues, and study groups.

--[] Group Communication: Discuss, question, and brainstorm within your notes, fostering productive teamwork.
+- [ ] Group Communication: Discuss, question, and brainstorm within your notes, fostering productive teamwork.

--[] Gyarados-Themed: Immerse yourself in creativity with our inspiring Gyarados-themed interface.
+- [ ] Gyarados-Themed: Immerse yourself in creativity with our inspiring Gyarados-themed interface.

--[] Cloud Sync: Access notes anywhere, on any device, with secure cloud storage.
+- [ ] Cloud Sync: Access notes anywhere, on any device, with secure cloud storage.

--[] Organize with Ease: Find and manage notes effortlessly with tags, folders, and search.
+- [ ] Organize with Ease: Find and manage notes effortlessly with tags, folders, and search.

-### About Gyarados
-Gyarados represents growth and transformation.
-Like it evolves from Magikarp, NoteMystic evolves your ideas through collaboration.
-Our app's magic mirrors Gyarados' mystique.